Yao language (Cariban)

-Yao (Jaoi, Yaoi, Yaio, Anacaioury) is an extinct Cariban language of Trinidad and French Guiana, attested in a single 1640 word list recorded by Joannes de Laet.
+Yao (Jaoi, Yaoi, Yaio, "Anacaioury") was a Cariban language that was spoken in Trinidad and French Guiana up until its extinction in the 17th century.
+The language was attested in a single 1640 word list recorded by Joannes de Laet.
 It is thought that the Yao people migrated from the Orinoco to the islands perhaps a century earlier, after the Kaliña.
 The name 'Anacaioury' is that of a number of chiefs encountered over a century or so.

+Classification

 Yao is too poorly attested to classify within Cariban with any confidence, though Terrence Kaufman links it to the extinct Tiverikoto.
-A few of the attested words are: